What is UNIX

 Before we delve into its core concepts, we will answer What is UNIX Operating System and its full form.
 UNIX, whose full form is "Uniplexed Information and Computing Service", is a pioneering Operating System developed in the late 1960s at AT&T's Bell Labs.
 Renowned for its modular design and robustness, UNIX introduced innovative concepts like hierarchical file systems and the use of plain text for storing data.

-With a philosophy centred on simplicity and versatility, it advocates the creation of small, single-purpose programs that can work together.
-Its principles and architecture have not only stood the test of time but have also become the foundation for a plethora of modern Operating Systems, testifying to its lasting impact on computing.
+With a philosophy centred on simplicity and versatility, Unix advocates the creation of small, single-purpose programs that can work together.
+The principles and architecture of Unix, alongside resources like the Unix Command Cheat Sheet, have not only stood the test of time but have also become the foundation for a plethora of modern Operating Systems, testifying to its lasting impact on computing.

 Unlock the power of UNIX with our UNIX Fundamentals Course – join today!